Image credit to US Soccer.

 Not playing soccer up to your ability?
 Choking under the pressure?
 Maybe your brain isn’t in the game.
 One thing to do though is forget your mistakes and move on to the next play right away.
-Don’t focus on making a mistake, get right back into the game and try to work hard.
+Don’t focus on making a mistake, get right back into the soccer game and try to work hard.
 If you miss a clear open shot, don’t worry, just score the next one!
+Even the best soccer players in the world miss chances.
+The key is moving on to the next play, the next chance.

-Whether you’re preparing for a marathon or simply hoping to improve your weekly golf or soccer game, mental conditioning may be just what you need to enhance your performance.
+Whether you’re preparing for a marathon or simply hoping to improve your soccer game, mental conditioning may be just what you need to enhance your performance.
 Consider the benefits — improved concentration and focus, controlled emotions, confidence in the face of challenge.

 Now how do you get there?